 It takes a lot of energy and materials to produce new things.
 The less stuff we buy, the fewer natural resources we use.

 Recycling only recovers a tiny bit of those materials at the expense of even more energy use, which is why it should be the last resort.
+It’s why I switched to a zero waste laundry routine despite the fact that my old detergent bottles were recyclable.

 Start with easy changes